How to Modernize Your Kitchen Cabinet Doors

 It's not uncommon to live in a home that was bought and sold a few times before it became yours.
 Stylistically, a lot of your home's features may have been chosen for you— and you may not like everything that the last owners thought was so great.
 Similarly, as time goes on, some themes simply become outdated and can age your home in a negative way.
 Whatever reason you have for wanting to update your home to something more stylish and modern, the kitchen cabinets are a great place to start.
 Doing some cabinetry renovations can give your home a fresh new look, and can increase the value of the house if you ever decide to sell it in the future.

-◦If you have cathedral arch wooden doors with a prominent grain pattern, you may find it difficult to update your kitchen with a simple coat of paint.
-Some combinations of cabinet door material and styles leave homeowners with no other choice than replacing them altogether if they want to move away from more classical charms.
-If you want to stick with wood or MDF, consider minimal decorations on the doors themselves.
+If you have cathedral arch wooden doors with a prominent grain pattern, you may find it difficult to update your kitchen with a simple coat of paint.
+Some combinations of cabinet door material and styles leave homeowners with no choice other than replacing them altogether if they want to move away from more classical charms.
+If you want to stick with wood or MDF cabinet doors, consider minimal decorations on the doors themselves.
 Be sure to shop around for glass, acrylic, and other non-wood options too, as many of these appear smooth and simple, and can help you achieve your theme.

 Most cabinet doors have a certain amount of overlay, which is the space on the cabinet frame that the sides of your doors cover up.
 Inset doors, on the other hand, fit perfectly into the open space of your cabinets, and there isn't any overlay.
 These doors are flush with the cabinets and can look strikingly smooth and modern.
 While inset cabinets are very popular in contemporary kitchens, measuring for their installation and actually putting them in can be a bit confusing for someone who has never worked with cabinet doors before.
 For this reason, you may want to call an expert for advice.